AnjanRanaMagar/wordleforall/README.md

 Provide evidence in your github repository that you are meeting for periodic stand up meetings - your team should ideally meet at least twice a week.
 Ensure that your development and testing environment is set up.
 Be sure to have some working functional (however rudimentary) and test code in your repository.

+**PART C** **(Milestone1.0)**

+Please refer to the folder named PartC for the Milestone1.0.
+The milestone includes details on Agile Methods used, Burndown charts, SiteMaps, etc.

+**PART D** **(Milestone2.0)**

+Please refer to the folder named PartD for the Milestone2.0.The milestone includes details on Agile Methods used, Burndown charts, SiteMaps, etc.

+**Three Most Important learning outcomes** **(Milestone2.0)**

+- Iterative development and continuous feedback to meet user expectations successfully

+- Prioritization and adaptability, especially considering strict time constraints

+- Cross-functional collaboration among team members with diverse skill sets